 Opiates in Your Saliva

-Opioids including heroin has its peak concentrations in the saliva within two to five minutes.
-Even so, a saliva test cannot detect opiates past 24 hours after use.
+Opioids, including heroin, have their peak concentrations in the saliva within two to five minutes.
+Even so, a saliva test cannot detect opiates 24 hours after use.

 Marijuana in Your Saliva

 Unlike urine tests that screen for the metabolite THC-COOH, saliva tests look for THC itself.
-That is because, THC can remain in the saliva even before it is metabolized in the body.
-Oral swabs can identify marijuana use with the last 24 hours.
+That is because THC can remain in the saliva even before it is metabolized in the body.
+Oral swabs can identify marijuana use within the last 24 hours.

 MDMA in Your Saliva